Responsible Gambling Guide: Risk, Control, and Player Safety

 Can gambling become addictive?

 Yes.
-Gambling can become addictive if players lose control over time and behavior.
+Gambling can become addictive when control weakens over time and playing starts to affect finances, behavior, mood, or daily life.

 Is it possible to win long-term in casinos?

-No. All casino games are designed with a house edge, which means the system favors the casino over time.
+Not as a reliable long-term model.
+Casino games are built around a house edge, which means the math favors the operator over time.